superjonic/superjonic/README.md

 ### **Hi there!**
 ![Screenshot](bannergit.png)

-Creative human with many energy capable to achieve and deliver, my channels to fill my spirit are Software Development & Entrepreneurship.
+Full Stack Developer with creative skills capable of delivering high results and achieving timely deadlines.
+My channels to fill my spirit are Software Development & Entrepreneurship.
 The focus is always the same: Build excellents products and experiences looking for adding value, impact and of course have fun.

 I am a musician ( guitar player ), entrepreneur, full stack developer (in construction).
 My passion is to create valuable things for the community, that's the why of my learning.